plantoncloud/gitr/README.md

 ### config file

-The first you run any `gitr` comand, `gitr` will automatically create a config file and stores it at `${HOME}/.gitr.yaml` location with the below config if the config file does not already exist.
+The first time you run any `gitr` comand, `gitr` will automatically create a config file and stores it at `${HOME}/.gitr.yaml` location with the below config if the config file does not already exist.

 ```yaml
 scm: